nariaki3551/flopt/docs/tutorial/solver.rst

   >>>  'CvxoptQpSearch',
   >>>  'auto']

-All available solvers for problem are shown by as follows.
+All available solvers for user defined problem can be shown by as follows.

 .. code-block:: python